-- HEC 113 Textiles.
-Consumer textiles dealing with selection, maintenance, and serviceability of fabrics for clothing and home furnishings and the characteristics of fibers, fabrics, and finishes.
-On Demand. - HEC 123 Consumer Problems.
+- HEC 113 Clothing Construction.
+Wardrobe planning, selection and care of clothing, with practical experience in basic construction and fitting.
+Two hours lecture and three hours laboratory weekly.
+Alternate years, Fall 1984. - HEC 123 Consumer Problems.
 Basic consumer problems related to the use of money, goods, services, and management of the home.
-Alternate years, Fall 1982. - HEC 213 Interior Design.
+Alternate years, Winter 1985. - HEC 213 Interior Design.
 Aesthetic and functional properties of interior design for the home environment.
 Application of design and color in coordination of specifically defined situations.
+Alternate years, Winter 1984. - Food Preparation.
+Principles of food selection and preparation for the health and well-being of individuals and families.
+Two hours lecture and three hours laboratory weekly.
+Alternate years.
+Fall 1983. - Meal Management.
+Meal planning for the family, emphasizing nutrition, time, money and energy usage, marketing, meal preparation and table service for all occasions.
+Two hours lecture and three hours laboratory weekly.
 Alternate years, Winter 1984.